EtherealEngine/ethereal-engine-ops/ir-engine-builder/README.md

 > **Tip**: You can use the default <values.yaml>

-## Ethereal Engine Additional Configurations
+## Infinite Reality Engine Additional Configurations

 This section lists configuration specific for server, client components.